open-telemetry/opentelemetry-specification/specification/baggage/api.md

 This section defines all operations within the Baggage API that interact with the [`Context`](../context/context.md).

-If an implementation of this API does not interact purely via the `Context`, it MUST provide the following functionality to interact with a `Context` instance:
+If an implementation of this API does not operate directly on the `Context`, it MUST provide the following functionality to interact with a `Context` instance:

 - Extract the `Baggage` from a `Context` instance